hubbleui/framework/src/docs/03_layout/02_flex-grid.md

 </div>
 ```

-#### Using both
+#### 3. Using both

-You can set the base column-width via the parent `.flex-row` and adjust individual columns.
+This design pattern uses a combination of both the parent `.flex-row` and it's children.
+The base column-width is defined on the parent `.flex-row`, with any individual adjustments made on individual columns.
 Remaining columns will remain their size defined by the parent:

 <div class="code-content-example">
     <div class="parent-row-diagram"><code>.flex-row</code><code>flex-cols-3</code></div>